ranocha/paper-2022-Euler_Harten_EC/README.md

-# A Note on Numerical Fluxes Conserving Harten's Entropies for the Compressible Euler Equations
+# A Note on Numerical Fluxes Conserving a Member of Harten's One-Parameter Family of Entropies for the Compressible Euler Equations

 [![License: MIT](https://img.shields.io/badge/License-MIT-success.svg)](https://opensource.org/licenses/MIT)
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.5837898.svg)](https://doi.org/10.5281/zenodo.5837898)

 This repository contains information and code to reproduce the results presented in the article
 ```
-@online{ranocha2022note,
+@article{ranocha2022note,
-  title={A Note on Numerical Fluxes Conserving {H}arten's Entropies for the
+  title={A Note on Numerical Fluxes Conserving a Member of {H}arten's
-         Compressible {E}uler Equations},
+         One-Parameter Family of Entropies for the Compressible {E}uler Equations},
   author={Ranocha, Hendrik},
+  journal={Journal of Computational Physics},
   year={2022},
-  month={01},
+  month={04},
+  doi={10.1016/j.jcp.2022.111236},
   eprint={2201.03946},
   eprinttype={arXiv},
   eprintclass={math.NA}